 If a mover is licensed, they much follow certain regulations and requirements.
 A licensed mover to have insurance, follow certain guidelines regarding safety and their financial responsibility is subject to regulations as well.
 The regulations and requirements for getting a license will vary state by state, and if your company is moving you across state lines, they should have a federal license which tells you the government has signed off on their business.
 It is in you best interest to check out your state’s requirements.

 If your mover is insurance this means they can cover small amounts of damage or loss of your property as they are handling it.
 However, typically the payout rate is very, very small.
 It is around $0.06 per pound, per item, so if they dropped your 10-pound, $1,000 speaker set, your insurance payout would be a whopping $6.
 An insured mover should not be confused with a mover that offers insurance, though it might be advantageous to purchase that insurance because having an insured mover doesn’t always offer a huge benefit.
 Conversely, purchasing the insurance would cover the full cost of any damages.

 Why does hiring a licensed and insured mover matter and how do you find the right company?

 When it comes to moving, you need to make sure you are protected.
 It may take doing a little bit of research to find, but finding a reputable moving company is worthwhile.
-Hiring a license and insured mover helps ensure quality and is a way to determine that a company is reputable.
+Hiring a licensed and insured mover helps ensure quality and is a way to determine that a company is reputable.
 In order to become licensed and insured the moving company had to meet strict requirements and regulations.
-While having an insured mover doesn’t always offer a huge payout if your stuff is damage, hiring a licensed and insured mover will help eliminate the risk associated with other untrustworthy companies.
+While having an insured mover doesn’t always offer a huge payout if your stuff is damaged, hiring a licensed and insured mover will help eliminate the risk associated with other untrustworthy companies.